migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Signals.md

 for ``Variant`` for more information).

-To use signals with parameters, you need to declare the parameter types using the `arguments:` parameter, specifying the Swift type of each parameter.
+To use signals with parameters, you need to declare the parameter types using the generic SignalWithArguments class, specifying the Swift type of each parameter.

 In the following example we create a signal exposed to godot called `lives_changed` that takes an integer value, and it is surfaced to Swift as the signal 'livesChanged'.

 The example below also shows how to emit the signal with the additional integer payload: